Sable/mesh2d-benchmark/README.md

 [implementation/matlab](implementation/matlab).

-The benchmark was packaged by Remi Bernard for the COMP 621 Program Analysis and Transformation at McGill University.
+The benchmark was packaged by Remi Bernard for the COMP 621 Program Analysis and Transformation Course at McGill University.